Improved Data Collection

 There are national surveys on hearing loss, but they are typically very simplified, yes/no question to responders.
 There are several statewide surveys that do not focus on hearing loss.
 Many of the goals within our Age-Related Hearing Loss (ARHL) strategic plan require us to provide data to stakeholders to demonstrate why focusing on healthy aging and hearing loss is important.
 We determined that we needed to improve data collection to support our mission by asking more specific questions about the age when hearing loss began, if and when responders went to their doctor for help, and additional data that will help us to understand what hearing loss looks like and what barriers people face when they try to get help.

-Existing statewide surveys such as the Behavioral Risk Factor Surveillance System (a combined effort between the federal Center for Disease Control agency and the State of Minnesota’s Department of Health), the University of Minnesota’s Center for Survey Research, and surveys like the American Community Survey either offer minimal data or do not address hearing loss at all.
+Existing statewide surveys such as the Behavioral Risk Factor Surveillance System (a combined effort between the Federal Center for Disease Control and the Minnesota Department of Health), the University of Minnesota’s Center for Survey Research, and surveys like the American Community Survey either offer minimal data or do not address hearing loss at all.

 We also wanted to know which industries or occupations are more likely to submit a workers’ compensation claim, an onsite injury claim, or to experience hearing loss at a faster than expected rate.